peterbell215/CFSM/README.md

 end
 ```
 In both forms, we allow for the action to fail leading to the transition not happening.
 So if the block or method returns a falsey value, then the transition does not happen.
 Clearly the block may have already made some other changes that it will need to undo for itself before returning.

+Note that during the execution of the block or method, the FSMs state will still be in the old state.
+However, the event will have been consumed, so the event will need to be reposted if the user wants it to be re-evaluated.
+In the case of a block parameter the new state is unambigious, so we do not bother passing it into the block.

 ## Namespacess